jpiaskowski/jpiaskowski/README.md

 I'm currently working on building guides to linear mixed modelling, *generalized* linear mixed modelling and reproducible research for busy scientists (links forthcoming when the resources are complete).

 My [personal website](https://jpiaskowski.gitlab.io/) is actually deployed through GitLab, but I use GitHub for most things.
-I'm currently working on a new theme for my website (hello, scss!), so the current website is not being maintained since a changeover is planned.
 I also blog on prison and criminal justice issues [here](www.idahoprisonproject.org).